pip-services/pip-services-docs/content/en/net/commons/run/_index.md

 ### Interfaces

 #### [ICleanable](icleanable)
-Interface for components that should clean their state.
+Interface for components that should clean their states.
 Cleaning state most often is used during testing.
 But there may be situations when it can be done in production.